Chocolate Chip Pancakes

 This post may contain affiliate links.
 Please read our disclosure policy.

 Light, fluffy homemade pancakes that are loaded with chocolate chips perfect when you are craving something sweet for breakfast!
-These Chocolate Chip Pancakes start with my easy pancake batter with pantry staples that is famous.
-Then we add in a few chocolate chips which is great if you have a sweet tooth!
-My kids love getting these for breakfast.
-Top with syrup, strawberries, or whipped cream!
+These Chocolate Chip Pancakes start with my easy pancake batter with pantry staples that comes together in a few minutes.

-Every time I made my famous Easy Pancakes for the family my oldest daughter would beg for me to add chocolate chips in them.
+Every time I made my famous homemade pancakes for the family my oldest daughter would beg for me to add chocolate chips in them.
 I, of course, did it for her because sometimes a little more sugar is called for!

 - Flour – Nothing fancy, just grab your all-purpose flour